Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 ### Register your application with Facebook

-By going to the Facebook Developer Program [Apps Tab](https://developers.facebook.com/apps/) you'll be presented with a list of all your existing facebook apps.
+By going to the Facebook Developer Program [Apps Tab](https://developers.facebook.com/apps/) you'll be presented with a list of all your existing Facebook apps.
 Whether you have done one before or not, you can use the "Create New App" in the upper right corner of the page to create a new app registration with Facebook.

 **Be sure to *NOT* check the box on this dialog related to Heroku!**